best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * right align the figures and the column headings
 * start numbers of less than one with a zero, not a point

-## Rounding
+### Rounding
 Presenting too much detail can make things harder for users.
 Simplifying numbers by rounding makes numbers easier to read and remember.
+This helps improve usability.

 The extent of rounding will depend on the intended use.
 A journalist may be happy to report that the population of the UK is 66 million, or that the population has changed from 64.1 million to 66.4 million.
 An analyst performing further calculations will want to work with more precise figures.
 Think about what your users may need.